SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/dashboards.md

 - [Application configuration](/guides/web/#application-configuration) in the *Web SDK guide* for further information on how to customize the {{< product-c8y-iot >}} environment.
 {{< /c8y-admon-related >}}

 {{< product-c8y-iot >}} allows you to create individualized dashboards for all your groups and devices.
-They provide you with a customized visualization of your data, for example, visualizing data, alarms, events and triggering remote actions, by using a set of widgets.
-Widgets can display maps, images, graphs, tables, and other graphic representations of data.
-Individual dashboards also give you the opportunity to shut off your devices remotely in case of anomalies or unwanted behavior.
+Dashboards provide you with a customized visualization of your data, for example, alarms and events, and allow you to trigger remote actions, by using a set of widgets.
+Widgets can display maps, images, graphs, tables, and other graphic representations of data.```

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS: